Andrew Henderson

 Fallback Image

+The OCI Registration Booklet is treated as your identification for any services rendered.
 Each OCI cardholder can simply present an affidavit by a Notary Public stating that a particular address can be treated as their residence in India.
+It’s also possible to give an overseas address.

-As we’ve mentioned, India’s OCI is one of the easiest second residency programs for ordinary citizens to get into.
+As mentioned, Overseas Citizen of India is one of the easiest second residency programs for ordinary citizens to get into.
 You don’t have to be an entrepreneur or an investor to apply.
 Unlike most immigration schemes like Europe’s Golden Visa or the Caribbean’s Citizenship by Investment.

-All you need to apply for OCI application is to be of Indian origin.
+All you need to apply for OCI is to be of Indian origin.
 That’s the main criteria.
+However, there are sub-criteria that you should fall under to be eligible.

 • You may be a citizen of another country but were a citizen of India at the time or after the commencement of the constitution.